Frequently Asked Questions

 You can have someone accompany you to the assessment, however, we ask you limit this to one person.

 Can I drive myself to the assessment?

 We recommend that you have someone bring you to the assessment or use public transport.
-If you need collecting from a train or bus station, please let us know in advance and we can arrange for this.
+If you need collecting from a train or bus station, please let us know in advance and we may be able to arrange this.

 Do I need to tell DVLA about my assessment?

 You do not need to tell DVLA that you are having an assessment if you prefer not to; however, if you have been diagnosed with a notifiable medical condition you should tell both the DVLA and your insurance company as soon as possible.
 For information on notifiable conditions please refer to the DVLA website. https://www.gov.uk/driving-medical-conditions

 What if I need to cancel my assessment at short notice?

 We ask that where possible you try to give us at least 5 working days-notice if you need to cancel your appointment so that we can offer the appointment to someone else.
 If you cancel with less than 5 working days-notice, you may be charged.